 Here $\delta$ denotes the matter overdensity and is defined as $\delta \equiv \rho/\bar{\rho} - 1$.
 The power-law slope $\beta$ is often related to the slope of the temperature-density relationship $\gamma$ through $\beta = 2-0.7\left(\gamma - 1\right)$, where $\gamma$ follows from the "equation of state" of the IGM:

 which depends on the photoionization equilibrium of the gas, as well as the heating mechanisms affecting it \citep{hui1997b,croft:1998,weinberg:2003}.
 Although this relation is based on the baryon density field, it can also be applied to the DM density field to generate mock \lya{} optical depth skewers that match well the properties of skewers calculated using full hydrodynamics \citep[e.g.,][]{sorini2016}.
-A generally chosen value for the IGM temperature-density relationship, based on observations of Lyman-$\alpha$ forest statistics, is $\gamma = 1.6$ \citep[e.g.,][]{rudie2012,bolton2014,lee2015,hiss2018}.
-This yields a FGPA slope (between the \lya{} transmission overdensity and matter overdensity) which is coincidentally also $\beta\approx 1.6$; this fiducial value will be adopted throughout this work.
-FGPA is generally able to reproduce \lyaf{} statistics, such as the 1D line power spectrum and transmission PDF, that are consistent with those seen from hydrodynamical simulations on large scales and in mean- to low-density regimes making up the majority of the cosmic volume of the IGM \citep[see e.g., Figure 12 in][]{sorini2016}.
+A generally chosen value for the index of the IGM temperature-density relationship, based on observations of Lyman-$\alpha$ forest statistics, is $\gamma = 1.6$ \citep[e.g.,][]{rudie2012,bolton2014,lee2015,hiss2018}.
+This yields an FGPA slope (between the \lya{} transmission overdensity and matter overdensity) which is coincidentally also $\beta\approx 1.6$; this fiducial value will be adopted throughout this work.
+The FGPA is generally able to reproduce \lyaf{} statistics, such as the 1D line power spectrum and transmission PDF, that are consistent with those seen from hydrodynamical simulations on large scales and in mean- to low-density regimes making up the majority of the cosmic volume of the IGM \citep[see e.g., Figure 12 in][]{sorini2016}.
 However, the assumption of a power-law temperature-density relation tends to break down for strongly heated gas as well as at higher densities \citep[e.g.,][]{lukic2015}.
-A recent comparison between \lyaf{} tomographic maps based on FGPA and full hydrodynamical maps was made by \citet{qezlou2021}, focusing on the characterization of proto-cluster masses.
+A recent comparison between \lyaf{} tomographic maps based on the FGPA and full hydrodynamical maps was made by \citet{qezlou2021}, focusing on the characterization of proto-cluster masses.
 They found overall good agreement between the two, although some of the detailed structures in the tomographic maps were different.\\

 In this work, we explore how well the FGPA holds up in comparison with several publicly-available hydrodynamical simulations in the context of the potentially observable \lya{} transmission-DM density distribution.
-By generating mock skewers from multiple cosmological hydrodynamical simulations with various feedback models, we compare the behavior of this distribution for the DM-based FGPA with the distributions derived in the presence of baryonic physics and heating due to stars and AGN.
-In particular, we focus on the slope of this distribution at higher DM densities.\\
+We generate mock \lya{} skewers from multiple cosmological hydrodynamical simulations, each adopting a different feedback model.
+We then compare the behavior of the transmission-density distribution for the DM-based FGPA with the transmission-density distributions derived in the presence of baryonic physics and heating due to stars and AGN, based on the hydrodynamical simulations.
+In particular, we focus on the slope of the \lya{} transmission-DM density distribution at higher DM densities.\\

 An introduction to each of the simulations is given in Section \ref{sec:sims}.
 This is followed by a detailed description of the methodology adopted to generate the \lya{} tomographic maps required for the \lya{}-DM density distribution in Section \ref{sec:tomogr}.
 The resulting distributions are then presented and discussed in Section \ref{sec:results}.